Bopified/ToyBattlesHQ/doc/possible_issues.md

 - resending the kill packet (hack where you kill a chosen target multiple times) (need to define how) -- may be "fixed" by not allowing identical packets in a window of ~5 minutes (unless header-only)
 - Maybe try to flag range hacks?
 (Could have false positives, TBA?)
+- Maybe try to track sniper & rifle accuracy if possible?

 ## Possible general solutions
 - Packet rate limit (issue: player position has many natural packets)